PV solar panels today

 Gone are the days when solar companies ‘fit and forget’.
 That option should only be reserved for customer’s choice.

 Some PV savvy customers could become people who’ll gain a thirst for squeezing the maximum performance and benefits from their solar panels like Motorsport enthusiasts do today.

-Word of mouth was the biggest factor for those who were astute enough to install in the last few years, and so it will be again as people begin to ‘show off’ their new PV powered electric vehicles and/or battery storage systems.
+Word of mouth was the most significant factor for those who were astute enough to install in the last few years, and so it will be again as people begin to ‘show off’ their new PV powered electric vehicles and battery storage systems.

-I love solar panels and the potential they hold for contributing towards freeing-up the human race from its dark feudalistic masters who feed upon the misery of high cost heating, powering and transport.
+I love PV solar panels and the potential they hold for contributing towards freeing-up the human race from its dark feudalistic masters who feed upon the misery of high-cost heating, powering and transport.

 Once the penny drops about PV in the national consciousness, the rest will become galactic history.

 May the force be with you in these unenlightened times.